akp5896/RecipeApp/README.md

 * ...

 **Optional Nice-to-have Stories**
+ * User can view substitutes to the ingredients
  * User can view published recipes
  * User can add recipe
  * Search includes the rating